awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ## Working with PostGIS<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS"></a>

 PostGIS is an extension to PostgreSQL for storing and managing spatial information\.
-If you are not familiar with PostGIS you can get a good general overview at [PostGIS Introduction](http://workshops.boundlessgeo.com/postgis-intro/introduction.html)\.
+If you are not familiar with PostGIS, you can get a good general overview at [PostGIS Introduction](http://workshops.boundlessgeo.com/postgis-intro/introduction.html)\.

 You need to perform a bit of setup before you can use the PostGIS extension\.
-The following list shows what you need to do\.
-Each step is described in greater detail later in this section\.
+The following list shows what you need to do; each step is described in greater detail later in this section\.

-+ Connect to the DB instance using the master username used to create the DB instance
++ Connect to the DB instance using the master user name used to create the DB instance\.

-+ Load the PostGIS extensions
++ Load the PostGIS extensions\.

-+ Transfer ownership of the extensions to the`rds_superuser` role
++ Transfer ownership of the extensions to the`rds_superuser` role\.

-+ Transfer ownership of the objects to the `rds_superuser` role
++ Transfer ownership of the objects to the `rds_superuser` role\.

-+ Test the extensions
++ Test the extensions\.

 ### Step 1: Connect to the DB Instance Using the Master Username Used to Create the DB Instance<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect"></a>

 First, you connect to the DB instance using the master user name that was used to create the DB instance\.
 That name is automatically assigned the `rds_superuser` role\.
 You need the `rds_superuser` role that is needed to do the remaining steps\.

-The following example uses SELECT to show you the current user; in this case, the current user should be the master username you chose when creating the DB instance:
+The following example uses SELECT to show you the current user; in this case, the current user should be the master username you chose when creating the DB instance\.

 ```
 select current_user;